apache/druid/docs/ingestion/partitioning.md

 ## How to configure partitioning

 Not all ingestion methods support an explicit partitioning configuration, and not all have equivalent levels of flexibility.
 If you are doing initial ingestion through a less-flexible method like
 Kafka), you can use [reindexing](data-management.md#reingesting-data) or [compaction](compaction.md) to repartition your data after initial ingestion.
-This is a powerful technique you can use to optimally partition any data older than a certain even while you continuously add new data from a stream.
+This is a powerful technique you can use to optimally partition any data older than a certain time threshold while you continuously add new data from a stream.

 The following table shows how each ingestion method handles partitioning: